thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ##### API usage limit

-The system administrator uses the API usage limit template to notify tenants when the current number of used units has reached the limit.
+The system administrator uses the API usage limit template to notify tenants when they hit a specific API limit.
 Available template parameters contain all parameters available for the [General](#general) template, plus:

   * *feature* - API feature for which the limit is applied; one of: 'Device API', 'Telemetry persistence', 'Rule Engine execution', 'JavaScript functions execution', 'Email messages', 'SMS messages', 'Alarms';